 Sexual misconduct is never the fault of the person who experienced it.
-If you have experienced sexual assault or any other kind of sexual misconduct, there are services available to support you (pdf, 52KB).
+If you have experienced sexual assault or any other kind of sexual misconduct on campus, online or offshore, there are services available to support you (pdf, 52KB).

 All support services provided by the University are LGBTIQ inclusive.
 You can also access LGBTIQ specific services included in the list below.
 If you would like find out more about the LGBTIQ support and advocacy on campus, read about our Pride Network.

 Safer Communities Office staff are specialist staff members experienced in providing an immediate response to people that have experienced sexual misconduct.
 They can provide information about the services available and assist you to access the support you need.

 Safer Communities Office staff are available 8.30am to 5.30pm Monday to Friday, Sydney local time.
 You can speak to us or make an appointment on the phone +61 2 8627 6080 or email firstname.lastname@example.org.

 During COVID-19, in periods of lockdown, the Safer Communities Office is still available for contact, appointments can be conducted either by phone or Zoom confidentially whether you are currently within Australia or offshore.